khawarizmus/hijri-week-calendar-proposal/content.typ

 + *Adjustment for Friday:* Since the modulo operation maps Friday to 0 (due to the addition in step 1), a final adjustment is necessary.
 If the result of the modulo operation is 0, it is replaced with 7 to correctly represent Friday as the last day of the Hijri week.

-This methodical approach effectively recalibrates the ISO weekday numbering to align with the Hijri calendar's structure, ensuring that each day of the week is accurately represented in the context of the Hijri Week Calendar.
+This methodical approach effectively recalibrates the ISO weekday numbering to align with the Hijri calendar's structure, ensuring that each day of the week is accurately represented in the context of the Hijri week calendar.

 The followin table outlines the relationship between Hijri and ISO weekday numbering systems.